Dylan Moore Preview, Player Props: Mariners vs. Angels

 Dylan Moore At The Plate

-- Moore is hitting .214 with six doubles, a triple, seven home runs and 13 walks.
+- Moore has six doubles, a triple, seven home runs and 13 walks while hitting .209.

-- He has gone deep in five games this year (10.9%), leaving the park in 5.5% of his chances at the plate.
+- Moore has reached base via a hit in 15 games this season (of 47 played), and had multiple hits in six of those games.

-- Moore has had at least one RBI in 26.1% of his games this season (12 of 46), with more than one RBI three times (6.5%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Moore has driven in a run in 12 games this season (25.5%), including three games with more than one RBI (6.4%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.